Skip to main content

 Access

-Create a relation type
+Create a relationship type

 2. Click the create action